 Verizon offers a Travel Pass, which is $5/day in Mexico and Canada, and $10/day in over 130 countries.
 This will give you unlimited text and data while abroad, as well as calls to the US.
 They also have a monthly plan that starts at extra $15/month with lower cost per text, a data allowance, and talk minutes, all which vary by country.
 You will find a similar plan with AT&T, with $10/day for international texting and data.
 If you choose not to add on an international plan before you travel, pay-per-use rates start at $2.05/mb, with 0.50 per text on AT&T, and $.99/mb (in Canada and Mexico), with 0.50 per text on Verizon.
 If you think you are going to be tempted to be on your phone, and you don’t already have T-Mobile or Sprint, your best bet is tacking on one of the international plans while you are away, to avoid any sticker shock on your next cell phone bill.

-As far as prepaid phones go, ProjectFi and metroPCS both offer worldwide texting, calling and data.
+As far as prepaid phones go, GoogleFi and metroPCS both offer worldwide texting, calling and data.
 GoogleFi offers calls from international destinations for .20/minute, $10 for high speed data, and unlimited texting.
 MetroPCS offers a World Calling add on for $10/ month on top of their base plan, which includes 200 free minutes when you're in select destinations, their base plan includes unlimited receiving of texts, and 200 sent texts, as well as 200MB of data.

 You may purposefully want to avoid posting to social media or checking in with friends and family back home while you are traveling.
 Maybe you are one of the few people left who actually wants to soak in every moment in real life, not through the screen of your smartphone.
 If you are one of these people, there are still things you need to do to ensure you don’t rack up extra charges on your cell phone bill.
 Usually, as soon as you land in a foreign country, your phone will know that you are not in the US anymore, and a message will most likely pop up telling you that you are abroad along with rates in that country.
 In order to not incur roaming or data fees (which can happen even if you are not actively using the internet or apps that require the internet/data), you have to turn off the cellular data and roaming on your phone, which you should also do even if you plan on using WiFi.
 You may want to do this before you even land to avoid any surprises on your next bill.
 You could even just turn your phone off or, dare I say it, leave it at home.